ccarballolozano/transshipment-problem-solver/README.md

 ## Generated data

-When running the program, some data is generated (appart from the input data):
+When running the program, some data is automatically generated (apart from the input data):

 * data_out/
   * opt_all.csv